ng-Classic/ng-classic/aio/content/guide/upgrade.md

 *   Set up a callback function for your AngularJS bundle.
 *   Create a service that lazy loads and bootstraps your AngularJS app.
 *   Create a routable component for AngularJS content
-*   Create a custom `matcher` function for AngularJS-specific URLs and configure the Angular Classic`Router` with the custom matcher for AngularJS routes.
+*   Create a custom `matcher` function for AngularJS-specific URLs and configure the Angular Classic `Router` with the custom matcher for AngularJS routes.

 ### Create a service to lazy load AngularJS

-As of Angular Classicversion 8, lazy loading code can be accomplished by using the dynamic import syntax `import('...')`.
+As of Angular Classic version 8, lazy loading code can be accomplished by using the dynamic import syntax `import('...')`.
 In your application, you create a new service that uses dynamic imports to lazy load AngularJS.

 <code-example header="src/app/lazy-loader.service.ts" path="upgrade-lazy-load-ajs/src/app/lazy-loader.service.ts"></code-example>